argoproj-labs/argocd-interlace/docs/verification_key_setup.md

 $ gpg --export signer@enterprise.com > /tmp/pubring.gpg
 ```

-When deploying ArgoCD Interlace `/tmp/pubring.gpg` would be used for setting up verification key as secret resource with the name `keyring-secret`
+When deploying ArgoCD Interlace `/tmp/pubring.gpg` would be used for setting up verification key as secret resource with the name `verification-secret`